Worcestershire withdraws NHS 111 advice line

 Wayne Bartlett, the project's regional director, said there were "significant" problems and the service had been been withdrawn in Worcestershire to "ensure patient safety was not compromised".

 It followed pressure from doctors in the county.

 Initially launched as an out-of-hours line, the service has now reverted to the former NHS Direct number.

-Mr Bartlett said patients were advised to call their GP in non-emergency cases and follow the answering machine message if the surgery was closed.'Not ready'
+Mr Bartlett said patients were advised to call their GP in non-emergency cases and follow the answering machine message if the surgery was closed.

 He said the project team was working to correct the "operational and technical" issues.